- How are myelodysplastic syndromes treated?

 Stem cell transplant for myelodysplastic syndrome

-Stem cell transplant (SCT) is the only treatment that can cure MDS.
+Stem cell transplant (SCT) is the only treatment that can cure myelodysplastic syndrome (MDS).
 In this treatment, the patient receives high-dose chemotherapy and/or total body irradiation to kill the cells in the bone marrow (including the abnormal bone marrow cells).
 Then the patient receives new, healthy blood-forming stem cells.
 There are 2 main types of SCT: allogeneic and autologous.

 In an autologous stem cell transplant, after the bone marrow is destroyed, the patient gets back their own stem cells.
 This type of transplant is not a standard treatment for patients with MDS because their bone marrow contains abnormal stem cells.

-For an allogeneic stem cell transplant, the patient receives blood-forming stem cells from another person - the donor.
-The donor’s cells must be matched to the patient’s cell type.
-The best results are seen when the donor is related to the patient, such as a brother or sister.
+For an allogeneic stem cell transplant, the patient receives blood-forming stem cells from another person -- the donor.
+The best treatment results occur when the donor’s cells are closely matched to the patient’s cell type and the donor is closely related to the patient, such as a brother or sister.
 Less often, the donor is matched to the patient, but is not related.
-Stem cells for the transplant can be taken from multiple bone marrow samples.
-More often, the blood-forming stem cells are separated and removed from the peripheral (circulating) blood by a method known as apheresis.

 Allogeneic stem cell transplant can have serious, even fatal, side effects and so is rarely used in elderly patients.
 Because of these side effects, some doctors restrict this treatment to people younger than a certain age.

 A special type of allogeneic transplant, called non-myeloablative allogeneic stem cell transplant may be an option for older patients.
 This type of transplant is sometimes called a mini-transplant or a mini-allo.
 For this kind of transplant, the doses of chemotherapy and/or radiation that are given are lower than those used for a standard allogeneic transplant.
 These doses are not high enough to kill all the bone marrow cells, but they are just enough to allow the donor cells to take hold and grow in the bone marrow.
-The lower doses of chemotherapy and/or radiation cause fewer side effects, but some serious side effects remain, particularly graft-versus-host disease.
+The lower doses of chemotherapy and/or radiation cause fewer side effects, which makes this type of transplant easier for older patients to tolerate.
+Still, some serious side effects remain.

 Although allogeneic SCT is currently the only treatment that can cure some patients with MDS, not all patients who get a transplant are cured.
 In addition, patients may die from complications of this treatment.
 Your chance for cure is higher if you are young and your MDS hasn’t begun to transform into leukemia.
 Still, doctors recommend waiting until the MDS develops into a more advanced stage before considering transplant.